224Abhay/Sticker-Mockup-Creator/README.md

    - Review the total number of mockups to be generated
    - Click "Generate Mockups" to create all combinations
    - Files are automatically downloaded with descriptive names
+   - Files can be downloaded in a zip

 ## 🎨 Customization